deeptools/HiCExplorer/docs/content/example_usage.rst

 .. code-block:: bash

-   $ hicCorrectMatrix diagnostic_plot -m hic_matrix.npz -o hic_corrected.npz
+   $ hicCorrectMatrix diagnostic_plot -m hic_matrix.h5 -o hic_corrected.h5

 The plot should look like this: